AscendNTNU/mineros/README.md

 # MineROS relase 1.0 documentation

-MineROS allows the user to fully control a mc bot using ros services and topics, The current version of MineROS is made for ROS2 Foxy and is still in development.
+MineROS allows the user to fully control a mc bot using ros services and topics, The current version of MineROS is made for ROS2 Humble and is still in development.
 The purpose of this project is to give a conducive learning environment for people who want to learn ROS2 and python.
 Specifically for people who want to learn mavros, as this is what the project attempts to mock.

 ## Dependencies
 - ROS2 Humble
 - Python3
-- Javascript
 - Nodejs version >= 20
 - Mineflayer Api
 - Minecraft version = 1.20